Beekeeping Clothing – A Complete Guide

 Protective bee clothing is about more than just preventing stings.
 Especially for newer beekeepers, the security of a beekeeping suit-instills confidence.

-Hat and veil combo for beekeeper laying in grass image.
+Hat and veil combo beekeeper outfit for head protection laying in grass.

 Bee Protective Clothing Options

 With the increased popularity of honey bees in the last few years, even more options are out there.
-That makes the task of choosing which type of bee suit or jacket to buy even more difficult.
+That makes the task of choosing which type of beekeeping wear to buy even more difficult.

 Available in many different styles and materials, look over each one and choose something that fits your style and desired comfort level.